redwoodjs/redwoodjs-com-archive/docs/services.md

 Starting with `v0.32`, Redwood includes a feature we call Secure Services.
 By default, your GraphQL endpoint is open to the world.
 Secure Services makes sure that the resolvers behind the endpoint (your Services) can't be invoked unless you allow them explicitly.

-> As of now, this behavior is opt-in—if you don't do anything, your Services will continue to work as they always have.
+> As of now, this behavior is opt-in: if you don't do anything, your Services will continue to work as they always have.
 But once Redwood hits `v1.0`, Secure Services will be enabled by default.
 >
 > If you don't opt-in now, you'll see a warning message during dev server startup that warns you that it will become the default behavior as of `v1.0`.

 In addition to security, your Services benefit by being able to just focus on their job: rather than worrying about whether someone is logged in or not, Services remain laser focused on a specific bit of business logic.
 Larger concerns like security and validation can be moved "up" and out of the way.

 > **Services are only secured when used as resolvers via GraphQL**.
 If you have one Service calling another Service, this logic will *not* be used.

+### A Note About Shared Code

+Secure Services work by making sure that each *file* you have in your `api/src/services` directory exports a `beforeResolver()` function.
+Which means if you want to share code among your services, and you move that shared code into a new file, you'll get an error that no `beforeResolver()` is exportec.
+There are two solutions:

+1. Keep shared code in `api/src/lib`
+2. Export an empty `beforeResolver()` function in that shared file

+The rules defined in a `beforeResolver()` are only invoked when the service function (like `createUser()`) is called when a GraphQL query or mutation is looking for a resolver.
+Since your shared code is not itself a service that will be invoked as a GraphQL resolver, no rules will be checked, and so `beforeResolver()` can be empty.

 ### Enabling Secure Services